-In all cases, even when the aforementioned conditions are met, an Employee shall not offer, or receive from, more than two hospitality gifts per year to a Third party, of which the cumulative value shall not exceed 500€.
+In all cases, even when the aforementioned conditions are met, an Employee shall not offer more than two hospitality gifts per year to a Third party, of which the cumulative value shall not exceed 500€.

-As an exception, if the Employee wishes to offer or receive a hospitality gift with a value which exceeds the amount stated above, or more than the annual limit of two hospitality gifts per year as stipulated in the previous paragraph, he/she is required to send a request with supporting arguments to the Chief Compliance Officer.
+As an exception, if the Employee wishes to offer anhospitality gift with a value which exceeds the amount stated above, or more than the annual limit of two hospitality gifts per year as stipulated in the previous paragraph, he/she is required to send a request with supporting arguments to the Chief Compliance Officer.
 The Chief Compliance Officer then decides whether or not to authorise this derogation with regards to the hospitality gift's compliance to company policy.